 Cycling is a good way to meditate.
 That is why many alcohol rehab centers and other psychiatric centers advise it to their patients.
-Cycling will be useful for former smokers, to remove toxins from the body, and it accelerates metabolism.
+It will be useful for former smokers, to remove toxins from the body, and it accelerates metabolism.

 - Pumps Muscles